 Difference in Volatility

-When compared to all the various asset classes, the commodities market tends to be the most volatile.
-As a result, it can often have extreme price moves; which can be difficult for traders to sustain.
+Compared to all the various asset classes, the commodities market tends to be the most volatile.
+As a result, it can often have extreme price moves, which can be difficult for traders to sustain.

 Retail Traders And The Forex Market

-The Forex market is a marketplace where participants buy, sell, exchange and speculate on currencies.
-This huge market is made up of banks, central banks, commercial financial companies, hedge funds, retail forex brokers and traders, investors etc.
+The Forex market is where participants buy, sell, exchange, and speculate on currencies.
+This huge market comprises banks, central banks, commercial financial companies, hedge funds, retail forex brokers and traders, investors, etc.

 Exchanges and Over-the-Counter Trading

-The market and securities are trades on stock exchanges.
+The market and securities are traded on stock exchanges.
 This allows participants to sell and purchase securities.
-The Forex market and its trading is done via over the counter contracts.
+The Forex market and its trading are done via over-the-counter contracts.

 Unlike the stock market, there is no centralized exchange for this market.
 All the transactions are done privately.
-Thus, completely different from stock market.
+Thus, it is completely different from the stock market.

 Difference in the Way of Trading Securities

 There is another major difference between the stock and forex markets.
-When you’re trading forex, one has to simultaneously buy and sell the currency at the same time.
+When you’re trading forex, one has to buy and sell the currency at the same time simultaneously.

 Whereas it’s completely different in the stock market.
-This may make the forex market a bit complex to understand for a beginner.
+This may make the forex market a bit complex for a beginner.
 However, one has to trade in pairs in the forex markets.

 The stock market holds a huge amount of daily volume of traded securities.
-While the forex market offers a much larger liquidity pool.
+At the same time, the forex market offers a much larger liquidity pool.

-In fact, it’s one of the biggest in the financial markets.
-And this makes it an attractive market for large institutions and funds who have gigantic capital.
+It’s one of the biggest in the financial markets.
+And this makes it an attractive market for large institutions and funds with gigantic capital.

-Dark Pools are places that equities change hand without traders seeing them until the trade is filled and reported to the tape.
+Dark Pools are places where equities change hands without traders seeing them until the trade is filled and reported to the tape.
 Massive volume and big trades tend to happen here and have become a hot target for retail traders to track in recent years.

 Advantages Retail Traders Have Over Institutional Traders